Hagmar/recsys/readme.txt

 2. Run the m-file data_analysis.m using MatLab, make sure the extracted file u.data exists in the same folder.
 This will overwrite u.data, if you want to run the script again you have to copy in a new version of the original u.data.

-3. Make sure project root is the current working directory for all steps.
+3. Make sure project root is the current working directory for all of the following steps.

 4. Run "create_database.py" (in the "database" folder) on the new u.data "database/create_database.py -d ml-100k/"